How to Unclog Kitchen Sink Quickly & Easily

 To win the war against a blocked sink, you first need to understand the enemy.
 Your kitchen pipes simply aren't built to handle everything that gets rinsed down them.
 Over time, all sorts of gunk builds up, creating those frustrating clogs that bring your daily routine to a grinding halt.

 Figuring out the root cause isn't just about fixing today's problem; it’s about making sure it doesn't happen again next month.
-Most blockages aren't a sudden event—they're the slow, silent result of weeks or even months of build-up.
+Most blockages aren't a sudden event, they're the slow, silent result of weeks or even months of build-up.

-The Main Offender: Fats, Oils, and Grease (FOG)
+The Main Offender: Fats, Oils, and Grease

 This sticky, solid mass clings to the inside of your pipework.
 It creates a stubborn lining that acts like flypaper for any other bits of food and debris that follow.
 Bit by bit, this build-up narrows the pipe until it’s completely blocked, sometimes forming massive blockages known as 'fatbergs' in the main sewer system.